Safe Water & Sanitation for Zambia & Mozambique

 Household health surveys collected at every village visit will demonstrate a reduction in waterborne diseases.

-Reduce absenteeism from school
+Reduce girls' absenteeism from primary school.

-> Testimonials will show more time for education & farming
+4. Less time spent collecting water & more time for education & farming

 The rainy season can affect the completion of water-points as it prevents village access.
 We aim to complete all water-points before the start of the rainy season.
 Community involvement is essential and without it, sanitation and hygiene behaviours do not change and the safe water-point falls into disrepair.
 We mitigate this by harnessing the village’s capacity: a Committee is formed to oversee changes, and the village contributes gravel and labour for the water-point.